johnmcfarlane/papers/c++/error-handling.md

 A safety-critical system *with* backup/redundancy will also prefer Trap Enforcement Strategy because knowingly allowing the program to continue in an incorrect state is an unacceptable risk.
 A life-support system or the autopilot in an autonomous vehicle provide good examples.

 ### Safety-Critical System Without Redundancy

-A safety-critical system *without* backup/redundancy may prefer Log-And-Continue Enforcement Strategy
+A safety-critical system *without* backup/redundancy may prefer Log-And-Continue Enforcement Strategy.

 ### Performance-Critical/Resource-Constrained

 Applications which are performance-critical or resource-constrained may favour Prevention Enforcement Strategy.

 There must be a high degree of confidence in the correctness of their program.
+Much confidence can be attained through the Test User Contract.

+Examples applications include multimedia software entertainment and embedded controllers.

 ### Business-Critical Systems

-Where money is at stake but lives are not, either the Trap Enforcement Strategy or Log-And-Continue Enforcement Strategy should be preferable.
+Where business interests are at stake but lives are not, either the Trap Enforcement Strategy or Log-And-Continue Enforcement Strategy may be preferable.
-A RESTful server with persistent state may eventually identify bad state that has lain unnoticed for a while.
+A RESTful server which persists between requests may eventually identify bad state that has lain unnoticed for a while.
 The developer can choose what happens on discovery: